GT-CURA/complete_streets/step2_elements/street_buffer/README.md

-# Automated Sidewalk Width Estimation
+# Automated Street Buffer Width Estimation

 ## 📍 Objective
-This repository provides tools to estimate sidewalk width (in meters) using two Google Street View images captured at different camera pitch angles.
+This repository provides tools to estimate street buffer width (in meters) using the same methodology originally developed for sidewalk width estimation.
 It includes both an automated model and a manual annotation tool.
-- Automated Model: Uses a semantic segmentation model (SegFormer) to detect sidewalk pixels, then applies Canny edge detection to locate the top and bottom sidewalk edges.
-A simple geometric model converts pixel distances (from two pitch angles) into physical width.
+- Automated Model: Uses a semantic segmentation model (SegFormer) to road and sidewalk regions, then applies Canny edge detection to extract the bottom sidewalk edge and the top road edge (curb line).
+A geometric model converts the pixel distance between these two edges (observed from two different pitch angles) into a physical width measurement.
+If the sidewalk and road edges are aligned (i.e., no visible street buffer), the returned width value is *None(.
-- Manual Annotation Tool: A Jupyter-based interface for manually marking sidewalk edges when the automated pipeline fails or is uncertain.
+- Manual Annotation Tool: A Jupyter-based interface for manually marking the sidewalk bottom edge and road curb line when the automated pipeline fails or is uncertain.
 It uses the same geometric model to estimate width.
 Code and instructions are available in the `/manual_collection` directory.

 ### Input:
 A GeoJSON file of road segment points.
 ### Process:
   1. Download Google Street View images for each point at two pitches (0° and -10°).
-  2. Run a SegFormer semantic segmentation model to identify sidewalks in each image.
+  2. Run a SegFormer semantic segmentation model to identify sidewalk and road regions in each image.
-  3. Extract top and bottom sidewalk edges from segmentation masks.
+  3. Extract the bottom sidewalk edge and the top road edge (i.e., curb line) from segmentation masks.
-  4. Use pixel coordinates of the edges from both pitches to solve a of geometric system and estimate sidewalk width.
+  4. Use pixel coordinates of these edges from both pitches to solve a geometric system and estimate street buffer width in meters.
 ### Output:
   - A CSV file for each input point containing the estimated `width`.
   - All downloaded images, segmentation masks, and intermediate line-detection visualizations are saved locally in the `/outputs` directory.